peterfarrar/principles-of-marketing-notes/exam_1.md

 Operational planning is the process of defining the specific actions, resources, and timelines needed to achieve an organization's strategic goals.
 It focuses on the short-term execution of tasks and ensures that daily operations align with the broader business strategy.

 #### Monitor and adapt
-THe final step in the marketing planning process involves tracking performance, collecting feedback, and making necessary adjustments to improve the strategy.
+The final step in the marketing planning process involves tracking performance, collecting feedback, and making necessary adjustments to improve the strategy.
 Businesses monitor key performance indicators (KPIs) such as sales, website traffic, engagement rates, and customer feedback to assess whether the marketing efforts are achieving their goals

 ## Chapter 3: The Marketing Environment, Ethics, and Social Responsibility
 ### The External Marketing Environment